Coronavirus: Need to move away from the ‘language of blame’ - Holohan says

 “It is one of the reasons why, if I go back to the beginning, we were reluctant to see a blanket restriction on visiting into facilities,” he said.

-Meanwhile, a further 103 cases of Covid-19 have been reported in meat processing plants, bringing the total in the troubled sector up to 925.
+Meanwhile, a further 103 cases of Covid-19 have been reported in meat processing plants over the past week, bringing the total in the troubled sector up to 925.
 The team was unable to immediately clarify how many plants had been inspected and did not indicate how many were associated with the cases identified to date.